Skip to content

 Parameterization:

 Now as you can see my design is parametric. so, now if I go to change parameters, or if I want to make changes, it is easy.
-I can make it bigger or taller and will keep updating and match whatever I type.
+I can make it bigger or taller and it will keep updating and match whatever I type.

 This helps you whenever you want to go back and change values the rest of your design will update to reflect the changes made.

-Step 2 Loading files to software
+Step 2 Loading files to software.

 Now I need to import a file.
 I use Rightburn software to control the lasercutter.